 We have written previously about why courts have generally held a warrant is not required to access cell site location information.
-The privacy protection provided by the Fourth Amendment guards individuals against unreasonable searches and seizures by law enforcement.
+The privacy protection provided by the 4th Amendment guards individuals against unreasonable searches and seizures by law enforcement.
 Reasonableness is grounded in whether the person asserting the protection has an actual expectation of privacy that society will recognize.

 These principles, though developed in a different technology era, remain in use today.
 Regarding cellphone network data for geo-location, the records have not triggered the same level of privacy protection as more direct methods of surveillance, like a hidden tracking device.

-To fill the gap between Fourth Amendment protection and no protection at all, Congress created the Stored Communications Act (SCA), which requires that the government present “reasonable grounds” but not “probable cause” to obtain records like CSLI.
-Whether such information is also protected by the Fourth Amendment has become a more difficult question as transactional records become more numerous and more capable of revealing seemingly private information.
+To fill the gap between 4th Amendment protection and no protection at all, Congress created the Stored Communications Act (SCA), which requires that the government present “reasonable grounds” but not “probable cause” to obtain records like CSLI.
+Whether such information is also protected by the 4th Amendment has become a more difficult question as transactional records become more numerous and more capable of revealing seemingly private information.

 The aging doctrine that makes appellate judges uncomfortable